 The letter agreement also contemplates that the Company and Sigma-Tau may engage in a near-term strategic or collaboration transaction.
-To further this objective, the Company and Sigma-Tau have agreed to a so-called "Exclusivity Period" for a period of twenty business days from the date of the Letter Agreement, whereby in order to facilitate Sigma-Tau's review of the affairs of the Company, the Company has agreed to refrain from engaging in certain activities, including: entering into any sale or disposition of any significant portion of its assets or stock with any other pharmaceutical, biotechnology or health care company; merging or consolidating with any other pharmaceutical, biotechnology or health care company; issuing or transferring any securities to any other pharmaceutical, biotechnology or health care company except in the ordinary course of business; entering into any transaction with any other pharmaceutical, biotechnology or health care company except in the ordinary course of business; and, encouraging, soliciting or negotiating any transaction with any other pharmaceutical, biotechnology or health care company.
+To further this objective, the Company and Sigma-Tau have agreed to a so-called "Exclusivity Period" for a period of twenty business days from the date of the Letter Agreement, whereby in order to facilitate Sigma-Tau's review of the affairs of the Company, the Company has agreed to refrain from engaging in certain activities, including: entering into any sale or disposition of any significant portion of its assets or stock with any other pharmaceutical, biotechnology or health care company; merging or consolidating with any other pharmaceutical, biotechnology or health care company except in the ordinary course of business; entering into any transaction with any other pharmaceutical, biotechnology or health care company except in the ordinary course of business; entering into any transaction with any other pharmaceutical, biotechnology or health care company except in the ordinary course of business; and, encouraging, soliciting or negotiating any transaction with any other pharmaceutical, biotechnology or health care company.